-6.4 The baseline position has been based on outputs from the National Highway and Transport Public Satisfaction Survey (NHT Survey) for 2019 (the last complete year unaffected by COVID).
+The baseline position has been based on outputs from the National Highway and Transport Public Satisfaction Survey (NHT Survey) for 2019 (the last complete year unaffected by Covid).
+Table 4 provides the customer satisfaction data.
 Leicestershire County Council subscribes to this annual survey, which includes several questions on public satisfaction with different aspects of bus services, as well as overall satisfaction with local bus services.